MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/configDataCredentials.md

 ## Example Configuration

-The following example code uses DSC to populate a local group with a domain user:
+The following example code defines a Configuration to populate a local group with a domain user:

 ```powershell
 Configuration DomainCredentialExample